-- Do you offer money-back or a credit on a new project?
+- Do you offer money-back or credit on a new project?

 This section is essential if you are hired for a commission.

-You will also want to document if you are planning on making prints of the commission project or if you give the buyer the right to reproduce your artwork.
+You will also want to document if you plan to make prints of the commission project or if you give the buyer the right to reproduce your artwork.